 Kevin Sellers, Development Director

-Linda Starnes is the first person to greet the children and families as they enter the Center.
-Besides her bookkeeping responsibilities, Linda helps the family complete their initial paperwork and show them the facility.
-Linda’s gift is making families feel comfortable and at home as they begin their journey of healing.
-Linda is a graduate of Joshua High School and before joining the JCCAC staff, was employed by the Joshua Independent School District as an Administrative Assistant at the Joshua High School Ninth Grade Campus.
+Linda is a graduate of Joshua High School.
+Before joining the JCCAC staff, Linda was employed by the Joshua Independent School District as an Administrative Assistant at the Joshua High School Ninth Grade Campus.
+Linda provides an array of office management duties for the Center and services for families who are victims of crime.
+Linda is a family favorite she has the unique ability to make families feel welcomed, even in the most difficult of situations.
 Linda believes that her own early life experiences have prepared her to show compassion, love, guidance and security to our families.

-Deidra Morgan earned her Bachelor’s degree in Family and Child Development with a Minor in Early Childhood Education from Stephen F. Austin State University.
-Deidra works hand-in-hand with Law Enforcement and CPS, receiving Johnson County CPS reports from the Statewide Intake in Austin.
+Rylee was born and raised in Midland, Texas.
+She received her Bachelor of Science degree in Interdisciplinary Studies from Tarleton State University in 2012.
+Rylee was a 4th and 1st grade classroom teacher at Cooke Elementary in Cleburne until 2017.
+While teaching she found her passion for helping families and children in need.
+She is a member of Kings Daughter in Cleburne, Christmas in Action volunteer, and 6 Stones volunteer; anything to help the residents of Johnson County succeed.
+Here at the center Rylee works hand-in-hand with Law Enforcement and CPS, receiving Johnson County CPS reports from the Statewide Intake in Austin.
 She communicates with investigators on reported cases in order to schedule the forensic interviews, which may include the presence of our K-9 Advocates and Therapy Dogs.

-Mia Hudson is a Licensed Master Social Worker, serving as a therapist.
+Mia is a Licensed Master Social Worker, serving as a Clinical Director.
+Mia oversees the therapy team at the Johnson County CAC.
 Mia earned a Master’s degree in Social Work and two Bachelor degrees in Social Work and Sociology from the University of Texas at Arlington.
-Mia’s goal, using the Trauma Focused Cognitive Behavior Therapy, is to provide children and their non-offending caregivers healing resources and life skills to recover from traumatic experience to provide a brighter future.
+Mia’s experience has been working with children, adults, and families in individual and group therapy for ranging from depression, ADHD, low self-esteem, social skills, parenting skills, crisis intervention, couple counseling, and trauma.
+Mia’s goal, using the Trauma-Focused Cognitive Behavior Therapy and Play Therapy, is to provide children and their non-offending caregivers healing resources and life skills to recover from traumatic experience to provide a brighter future.

 Kacie Hand, Forensic Interviewer